May 23, 2025

 ACT Accommodation Request Deadlines

 ACT will provide accommodations for eligible examinees who take the test.
-You must work with a school official to make a request as your ACT accommodations will be based on those you already receive in school.
-Accommodations must be approved by ACT in advance, a request alone is not enough.
+You must work with a school official to make a request, as your ACT accommodations will be based on those you already receive in school.
+Accommodations must be approved by ACT in advance; a request alone is not enough.

 Accommodation requests must be submitted by the late registration deadline for your preferred test date.
-Below is a chart that shows the 2024-2025 ACT test dates and the late registration deadlines.
+Below is a chart that shows the 2025-2026 ACT test dates and the late registration deadlines.

-2024-2025 Test Dates
+2025-2026 Test Dates

-Test Date Late Registration Deadline
+Test Date Registration Deadline (Without a Fee)

 Source: ACT